Cake Baker

 Developing Your Product Range

 This is key to your success.
 Your product range must fit in with other products that are offered in the area.
 It must be priced appropriately – no use charging twice what a nearby bakery does.
-This stage involves plenty of research.
+This stage involves plenty of research, including performing a SWOT analysis to understand your strengths, weaknesses, opportunities, and threats.
 Visit bakeries and supermarkets, and contact party planners to find out where people usually buy their cakes, and how much they would spend.

 Taste everything you can find, and decide what will make your cakes better!
 Research popular or trendy flavours, designs and styles of cake; hold a tasting panel and get other people’s input too.
 Only then will you be equipped to select a small range of products for your launch.